wltb/ff_feedcleaner/README.md

 This type converts the feed data encoding to UTF-8.

 ##Extended Logging
-Extended logging can be enabled by setting the corresponding checkbox in the preferences tab, or by enabling global extended logging in Tiny Tiny RSS.
+Extended logging is enabled by setting the corresponding checkbox in the preferences tab, or by enabling global extended logging in Tiny Tiny RSS.
 Regardless of these two settings, errors are always logged.
 The log entries go into what you have defined in LOG_DESTINATION in Tiny Tiny RSSes config.php.

-If you enable extended (local) logging, the activity of the plugin will be reported in great detail.
+If you enable extended logging, the activity of the plugin will be reported in great detail.
 In particular, if you see no output at all, none of your objects in the configuration matched any of your subscribed feeds.